COFAlumni-USB/Physics-REBoot-Quantum-Information-Processing/Week 1 Talks/readme.md

 Physics REBoot Venezuela - Bootcamp 3: Quantum Information

-Folder for the tutorials and hands on.
+Folder for the content of Week 1: Talks and lectures

-For the QuTiP resources by Simon Cross, check: https://github.com/hodgestar/qutip-venezuela-2022

-Alberto Maldonado content in the repo of Quantum Open Source Foundation: https://github.com/qosf